noahehall/theBookOfNoah/0current/aws/0microservices.md

   - types of event/messages that can trigger lambda execution
   - each lambda fn must be fronted by an API Gateway

+- general process

+  - upload code to lambda
+    - a handler fn, either `async (event) =>` or `fn(event, context, callback) {}`
+    - event: the data sent during invocation, interface changes depending on which resource triggered the fn
+    - context: methods available to interact with runtime information
+    - callack: think this is when fn syntax is async
+  - setup triggers from other aws resources, http endpoints, etc
+    - request to api gateway
+    - modifications to aws resources
+      - dynamoddb table
+      - s3 putObject, etc
+      - sqs queue messages
+      - sns topics
+  - aws runs the code in response to triggers

+- lamda designer: in the web console, after you click on a lamba fn name
+  - see the different layers
+  - add/remove triggers for a specific lambda fn
+  - see the resources the lambda fn has permissions for
+- layers: manage fn dependnecies/add additional functioality
 - test events: create events that invoke the lambda fn, sending in JSON to the lambda fn handler
   - first you create the event, then you click test again
 - runtime: the runtime env of the lambda fn, e.g. the nodejs runtime gives you access to all the nodejs builtin modules to import at the top of your lambda fn